 The Big Timber Creek Falls are reached by following the main trail into Big Timber Canyon.
 After about 1/8 mile a well-marked side trail (left side of the trail) leads to the Falls.
 The Big Timber Creek trail continues on to the interior of the Crazy Mountains.
 This trail is the access for a number of popular hikes, including the popular day hikes to Twin Lakes and Blue Lake.

 Kayaking Big Timber Creek

 Big Timber Creek offers some of the most famous extreme whitewater kayaking in Montana.
 This is water for experts and it’s common to find kayakers on the water when the creek flows are good.
 It’s hard to imagine that anyone could ride a boat through the Falls but many kayakers have accepted the challenge.
-However, there is a lot of top quality class V & V+ whitewater along sections of the creek above the falls.
-This mile of so above the falls is the goal of most boaters.
+However, there is a lot of top-quality class V & V+ whitewater along sections of the creek above the falls.
+This mile or so above the falls is the goal of most boaters.